Multiverse (Marvel Cinematic Universe): Depictions

+The Infinity Saga

 Doctor Strange (2016)

 In Doctor Strange, the term "multiverse" is used by the Masters of the Mystic Arts to describe the multitude of dimensions within the MCU.
 The character Ancient One brings Dr. Stephen Strange on a journey across the multiverse, passing by different universes and pocket realities, including the Quantum Realm introduced in the film Ant-Man (2015), the Mandelibus Dimension, the Actiniaria Dimension, the Flowering Incense Dimension, and the Grass Jelly Dimension.
 Internally referred to as the "Magical Mystery Tour" at Marvel Studios, the scene was originally seven minutes long.
 In an unrealized scene in the film Avengers: Infinity War (2018), Strange sends Thanos through a series of alternate universes, emulating the Magical Mystery Tour.
 The film most notably explores the Astral Dimension, the Dark Dimension, and the Mirror Dimension.

 Astrophysicist Adam Frank was consulted on the depiction of the multiverse in Doctor Strange, offering guidance on how to portray the dimensions in a scientific manner.
 Frank stated that he did not believe the multiverse exists in real life, but viewed it as a "great idea to use for fiction".
 He added that the film's depiction did not need to be scientifically accurate as long as it "[drew] from the way scientists think about reality and think about space and dimensions".

+Co-producer Richie Palmer of Doctor Strange in the Multiverse of Madness later confirmed in the film’s artbook that the infinite realities referenced by the Ancient One exist nested within each universe and timeline.

+Agents of S.H.I.E.L.D. season 5 (2017–2018)

+The bulk of the fifth season of the ABC series Agents of S.H.I.E.L.D.
+(2017–2018) is set in an alternate future, around the time of Infinity War, where Earth has been destroyed.
+The protagonist team of S.H.I.E.L.D. agents return to the present day at the end of the season.